localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 // picture

 This led us to embark on a journey to identify the missing puzzle pieces in the LocalStack CI experience.
-It led us to build internal homegrown systems which have now spun up as critical LocalStack features that we continue to leverage for our CI pipelines.
+It made us build internal homegrown systems, which have now spun into critical LocalStack features that we continue to leverage for our CI pipelines.

 ### LocalStack GitHub Actions